 You can get condoms from a lot of different places: pharmacies, grocers, megastores, online vendors, student and community health centers and clinics (where they can often be found for free) and in other places.
 When buying condoms be sure to avoid buying them in places where they may have sat on shelves or in hot or cold areas for a long time (such as in gas stations or vending machines) and store them properly yourself, outside of heat or cold or in places they might get torn inside the wrapper.

 Condoms are best used with additional latex-safe lubricants designed for sexual use, both to provide greater comfort for both partners, as well as to help keep condoms from breaking due to friction and dryness.
 You can purchase lubricated condoms, though so little lubricant is on those condoms that additional lubricant from a bottle is usually needed.
 While spermicidally-lubricated condoms also may provide some lubrication, the World Health Organization has made clear that there is no evidence that spermicidally-lubricated condoms provide any additional protection against pregnancy or STIs compared with condoms lubricated with other products.
 They add that since adverse effects due to the addition of Nonoxynol-9 to condoms cannot be excluded, such condoms should no longer be promoted, and also suggest that Nonoxynol-9 not ever be used rectally/anally.

-For detailed instructions on how to use an outside condom, see: Condom Basics: A User's Manual For help in shopping for condoms, check out: Your Map to the Condom Aisle For detailed information on how to use an inside condom, click here.
+For detailed instructions on how to use an outside condom, see: Condom Basics: A User's Manual For help in shopping for condoms, check out: Your Map to the Condom Aisle For information on how to use an inside condom and other barriers, click here.

 Some questions and answers about condoms: